jyztintan/tp/docs/UserGuide.md

 >
 > When performing multiple filter operations in sequence,
 > each new filter is applied to the original, full list of clients, not the subset produced by the previous filter.
-> This approach ensures clarity and consistency in search results
+> This approach ensures clarity and consistency in search results.

 <u>Filter by Name format:</u> `filter n/KEYPHRASE`